-WE ARE BASED AT KINGTON LANGLEY VILLAGE HALL EVERY TUESDAY EVENING FROM 18 SEPT 2018 ONWARDS
+WE ARE BASED AT KINGTON LANGLEY VILLAGE HALL AND MEET EVERY TUESDAY FROM 7.30PM

 FAREWELL TS TIGER

 And so all good things come to end.
 Tuesday 28th August 2018 was our final Club night at TS Tiger, home to the Chippenham Sea Cadets.
 We now meet at Kington Langley Village Hall every Tuesday evening from 7.30pm.

 Chippenham & District ARC, after 40+ years based at the Chippenham Sea Cadets HQ in Long Close, has relocated to Kington Langley Village Hall w.e.f Tuesday the 18th September 2018.
 We would like to extend our thanks to the Chippenham Sea Cadets for the many fond memories and great times we have had at TS Tiger and we wish them every success in the future.